-The qualifier ref can not be used in external declarations.
-The actual implementation of argument passing depends solely on the foreign language layer and its implementation and shall be transparent to the SystemVerilog side of the interface.
+The qualifier ref can not be used in ext leader a clarations.
+The actual implementation of argument passing depends solely on the foreign language lay and its implementation and shall be transparent to the System Verilog side of the interface.